-Quick-style buttons below the Project Tree view give access to the molecule visualization styles, while context menus on the buttons (accessible via right-click or left-click-hold) give access to the color schemes available for the visualization styles.
+The six leftmost quick-style buttons below the Project Tree view give access to the molecule visualization styles, while context menus on the buttons (accessible via right-click or left-click-hold) give access to the color schemes available for the visualization styles.
 Visualization styles and color schemes are also available from context menus directly on the selected entries in the Project Tree.
+Other quick-style buttons are available for displaying hydrogen bonds between Project Tree entries, for displaying labels in the 3D view and for creating custom atom groups.
+They are all described in detail below.

 Note!
-Whenever you wish to change the visualization styles by right-clicking the entries in the Project Tree, please be aware that you must first click on the entry of interest, and ensure it is highlighted in blue, before right-clicking on the entry.
+Whenever you wish to change the visualization styles by right-clicking the entries in the Project Tree, please be aware that you must first click on the entry of interest, and ensure it is highlighted in blue, before right-clicking.